 - Now choose Troubleshoot > Advanced options button > Automatic repair button.

-- Select the Windows 8 or Windows 10 operating system you wish to repair.
+- Select the Windows 10 operating system you wish to repair.

-- Let the automatic repair process run and after it is finished reboot again without the Windows 8 or Windows 10 DVD and check if you still get the No boot device available message.
+- Let the automatic repair process run and after it is finished reboot again without the Windows 10 DVD and check if you still get the No boot device available message.

 Solution 2 – Run the troubleshooter